WING: Early history

-WING was first licensed on May 31, 1924 as WDBS to the S.M.K.
+WING was first licensed on May 31, 1924, as WDBS to the S.M.K.
 Radio Corporation at 39 East Third Street in Dayton, Ohio.
 After a short period of testing, it made its formal debut broadcast on the evening of June 4, 1924.

 The station's call letters were randomly assigned by the Department of Commerce from an alphabetical list, and Stanley M. Khron, Jr., owner of the S.M.K.
 Radio Corporation, adopted "Watch Dayton's Broadcasting Station" as a slogan that reflected the call sign.
 The call letters were changed to WSMK in early 1925 to match Khron's initials.
 It also upgraded its power to one thousand watts that same year.
 Programming hours were sporadic and operated on several different frequencies.

+Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927.
+In addition, they were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
+On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WSMK, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+However, the station successfully convinced the commission that it should remain licensed.
+On November 11, 1928, the FRC implemented a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
+WSMK was assigned to 570 kHz.

-Its first studio was located in the former Beckel House Hotel on East Third Street in downtown Dayton.
+The first studio was located in the former Beckel House Hotel on East Third Street in downtown Dayton.
 Actor/dancer/singer/musician Scatman Crothers got his start at the station during the WSMK era in 1932.
 Another ownership change took place in 1939 when Cincinnati businessman Charles Sawyer bought the station from Krohn and switching the calls, at the suggestion of Jack Snow, to WING to become synonymous with Dayton's aviation history.
 It then moved to the second floor above the Loews Theater also located downtown at 125 North Main Street (demolished in 1975) where it remained until 1960.
-It was that same year when WING was granted by the FCC to upgrade its power to 5 thousand watts and to construct a new transmitter site on David Road in Kettering.
+It was that same year when WING was granted by the Federal Communications Commission (FCC) to upgrade its power to 5,000 watts and to construct a new transmitter site on David Road in Kettering.